badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 _Source: https://www.vertica.com/blog/in-database-machine-learning-2-calculate-a-correlation-matrix-a-data-exploration-post/_

-### Q- Why removing highly correlated features is very important?
+### Q11- Why removing highly correlated features is very important?
 - Removing highly correlated features is a preprocessing step and it is important for several reasons, especially in the context of statistical modeling and machine learning.
 - It can be beneficial for both classification and regression tasks.
 - Here are the key reasons why this is crucial: